 On 7 September 1936 only two months after the species was granted protected status, ‘Benjamin’, the last known thylacine, died from exposure at the Beaumaris Zoo in Hobart.

-While it is estimated there were around 5000 thylacines in Tasmania at the time of European settlement.
+It is estimated there were around 5,000 thylacines in Tasmania at the time of European settlement.
 However, excessive hunting, combined with factors such as habitat destruction and introduced disease, led to the rapid extinction of the species.

 The Examiner (Launceston), 10 February 1937:

 Has anybody seen a Tasmanian tiger lately?
 This is a question which the Animals and Birds Protection Board will shortly cause to be circulated throughout the state.
 Fears exist that this unique specimen of fauna may now be extinct … Mr A.W.
 Burbury said there was no reliable evidence that the Tasmanian tiger was now in existence.